Pete Wilkins: 2017-2022

-Wilkins joined Connacht Rugby as Assistant Coach for the start of the 2017–18 Pro14 season, arriving on a two year contract to work under newly appointed Head Coach Kieran Keane.
+Wilkins joined Connacht Rugby as Assistant Coach for the start of the 2017–18 Pro14 season, arriving on a two-year contract to work under newly appointed Head Coach Kieran Keane.
 When Keane left the club at the end of his first season, Wilkins remained to continue his role under new Head Coach Andy Friend.
 During the 2018–19 Pro14 season, Wilkins extended his contract for another two seasons with Connacht.
 In April 2021, Wilkins was promoted to the role of Senior Coach with Connacht Rugby, with primary responsibility for the team's attack.
 He has described his attack coaching philosophy as favouring an unstructured style of play based on key attacking principles, and the importance of building an emotional connection to the team's style of play.

-2022-Present
+2022-2025

 In June 2022, Ireland Head Coach Andy Farrell announced the inclusion of Wilkins as an Assistant Coach for Ireland's summer tour to New Zealand, including a three test series against the All Blacks and two mid-week games against New Zealand Maori.
-On his return from Ireland's series win, Wilkins was announced as Connacht's new Head Coach, with Andy Friend moving to a new Director of Rugby role.
+On his return from Ireland's series win, Wilkins was promoted to the position of Connacht Head Coach, with Andy Friend moving to a new Director of Rugby role.
+When Friend later announced he would be leaving Connacht at the conclusion of the 2022-23 season, it was confirmed that Wilkins would assume overall responsibility for the professional team, signing a three-year contract as Head Coach.
+He would combine this new role with a return to coaching the team's attack.

+On 16 April 2025, he resigned from his position as head coach of Connacht with immediate effect.